benbastiann/SIT215-Project/README.md

-# Reinforcement Learning problems and methods
+# Reinforcement Learning problems investigation
 ## Projects overview
 In this repository, I'll walk through some of the popular Reinforcement Learning (RL) problems, build the non-RL and RL solutions for each to compare the efficiency and time-consuming.
 The problems include: